biocatiit/website/content/pages/users_apply.rst

 #.
 Complete Training and Orientation

-    Once you arrive, both the `APS <https://www.aps.anl.gov/Safety-and-Training/Training/For-Users-and-Employees/Required-Training-for-Users>`_ and BioCAT will require certain training and orientation sessions to be taken before you may proceed with your experiment.
+    Once you arrive, both the `APS <https://www.aps.anl.gov/Safety-and-Training/Training/For-Users-and-Employees/Required-Training-for-Users>`_ and `BioCAT <{filename}/pages/users_safety.rst>`_ will require certain
+    training and orientation sessions to be taken before you may proceed with your experiment.
 These sessions will be determined by the ESAF process.
     Some of these are avaliable on-line.
-Please visit our Safety & Compliance webpage for further details.
+Please visit our `Safety and Compliance <{filename}/pages/users_safety.rst>`_ webpage for further details.

 #.
 Observe Beam-Line Etiquette